splice/superpowered-universal-app/README.md

 ## Conclusion

-We encourage you to try out the various applications and use our code example as he basis of your next cross plaform audio application.
+We encourage you to try out the various applications and use our code example as he basis of your next cross platform audio application.
 Try our web demo on various browsers and devices to see how it performs.

 If you'd like to develop blazing fast audio applications with none of the complexities, then the [Superpowered documentation](https://docs.superpowered.com) site will be your best friend.
 Take a look to find

 * Superpowered API Reference
-* Geting Started guides
+* Getting Started guides
-* Boilerplate code reposiories
+* Boilerplate code repositories
 * **More** Superpowered example applications
 * Interactive audio examples of each DSP class